Support our Mission. We independently test each product we recommend. When you buy through our links, we may earn a commission.

 BEST PLAYER’s IRONS FOR ACCURACY

-Player’s irons are made with precision in mind.
+Player’s irons are made with precision for the best players in mind.
 This is true in the performance off the club-head and in the craftsmanship applied to the creating of the iron.

 For player’s iron testing, we emphasize the importance of accuracy.
 Therefore, it is the highest weighted scoring category in this test.
-Your goal with a player’s iron is to hit greens consistently or have tighter dispersion.
+Whether you associate with the low handicappers or not your goal with a player’s iron is to hit greens consistently or have tighter dispersion.

 These are the best player’s irons for accuracy.